Skip to Recipe Skip to Content

 4. When the dough begins to stick together and form a ball, remove it from the bowl and place it onto a floured work surface.
 Continue to bring it together a little more until it is able to be formed into a ball.
 Pat the dough down into a circle, about 2½ inches thick and cut a deep cross in it.
 Place on a baking sheet.

 5. Bake for 15 minutes.
-Turn down the heat to 400° for an additional 30 minutes.
+Turn the heat down to 400° (200°C) and bake for an additional 30 minutes.
 When done, the loaf will sound slightly hollow when tapped on the bottom and be golden in color.

-6. Allow to cool on a wire rack until you are ready to eat.
+6. Allow the bread to cool on a wire rack until you are ready to serve.

-***Hint Buttermilk replacement suggestion — To make your own buttermilk, add 1 1/2 tablespoons of lemon juice to the milk.
+• *Buttermilk replacement suggestion — To make your own buttermilk, add 1 1⁄2 tablespoons of lemon juice to the milk.
 Let sit for 10 minutes.
 Then stir and mix into the recipe as instructed.